Jaredcscott/3450-Project-Files-FooBar/README.md

   * Git (For version control and code review)
   * Google Drive (For file sharing)

-Nameing Conventions:
+Naming Conventions:
   * All caps for Constants
   * Lower camel Case for variables
   * Upper camel case for components and classes